 "Velasco!
 Where the fuck are you?”

-Jack catches up with them in a few bounding strides and careens headlong into the mass of them.
-He is a lean, bright-eyed young man with a boyish grin and dark, wavy hair kept as vainly long as regulation will allow.
-His sun-browned arms drape expansively over their shoulders.
+Jack catches up with them in a few bounding strides, a lean, bright-eyed young man with a boyish grin and dark, wavy hair kept as vainly long as regulation will allow.
+He careens headlong into the mass of them, sun-browned arms draping expansively over their shoulders.

-“What,” he laughs, feet still catching on the earth, “were you going to leave without me?”
+“What,” he laughs, feet still catching on the ground, “were you going to leave without me?”